 A sample of 3589 European consumers in 7 countries (US, UK, France, Germany, Spain, Netherlands, and Italy) was surveyed online to know how delivery now represents a key differentiating factor that has a significant impact on the consumer purchasing decision.

-So the points below delivers some of the deep insights into what people really want from delivery:
+The deep insights into what people really want from delivery:

 - 43% of consumers who faced a negative delivery experience, wouldn’t return to that retailer within a month, 38% said they are possible to never shop with that retailer ever again.